TrellixVulnTeam/openmm_orion_SBRH/docs/source/tutorials.rst

    **The NES floe outputs**

-The Equilibrium Bound and Unbound dataset outputs are the datasets produced at the end of the Equilibrium runs.
+The *Equilibrium Bound* and *Unbound* dataset outputs are the datasets produced at the end of the Equilibrium runs.
 The Bound dataset can be further used as input in the Analysis floe for Short Trajectory MD to triage stable from unstable ligand poses.
-If the provided edge mapping file is well connect the NES floe will be able to predict Affinities and these results are saved in the Affinity dataset output.
-The NES and Failure datasets are also produced as outputs these datasets.
-The first contains on the record all the information produced along the NES runs at edge and ligand level while the latter will gather all the failures produce along the whole floe run for debugging purposes.
-Finally the used must provide a dataset name for the Recovery dataset.
-Occasionally Orion and the AWS cloud infrastructure could have severe problem and the recovery dataset can be used in this case to try to recover and generate partial results from the run NES runs by using the designed recovery floe *Non-Equilibrium Switching Recovery*
+If the provided edge mapping file is well connect the NES floe will be able to predict Affinities and these results are saved in the *Affinity* dataset output.
+The *NES* and *Failure* datasets are also produced as outputs.
+The first contains  all the information produced along the NES runs at edge and ligand level while the latter will gather all the failures produce along the whole floe run for debugging purposes.
+Finally the user must provide a dataset name for the *Recovery* dataset.
+Occasionally Orion and the AWS cloud infrastructures could have severe problems and the recovery dataset can be used in these circumstances to try to recover and generate partial results from the NES runs by using the designed recovery floe *Non-Equilibrium Switching Recovery*

 The final NES floe selection is related to the promoted parameters

-.. figure_NES_floe_parameters:
+.. _figure_NES_floe_parameters:

 .. figure:: ./images/NES_floe_parameters.png
    :width: 700px